 CDs’ rates are in large part determined by the Federal Reserve’s benchmark interest rate.
 The higher that rate, the higher CDs’ rates need to be to compete with other products that also are tied to the federal funds rate.

-Many financial experts and investment strategists believe the Federal Reserve will begin lowering interest rates this year.
-And in fact, of late, the Federal Reserve has signaled that interest-rate hikes are over, and that the future direction of rates is likely down.
-(However, no one is quite sure when the Fed will actually lower rates.)
+As many financial experts and investment strategists correctly predicted, the Federal Reserve began lowering interest rates earlier this year.
+And in fact, of late, the Federal Reserve has signaled that interest-rate hikes are coming down materially in the coming months and years.
+(However, no one is quite sure how long the Fed will take to lower rates during its upcoming easing cycle.)

 So, if you’re reading the Fed tea leaves, right now is probably a good time to buy CDs.
 Because today’s rates could very well be the highest on offer over at least the next year.